Shop Subscribe

 • Campfire Chat: Create a circle with the desks in your classroom and build a pretend campfire in the middle.
 Discuss how fireplaces and campfires have been used throughout history (cooking, lighting, heating, socializing).

-• Word Fire: Have students list as many adjectives about campfires as they can.
+• Word Fire: Have students list as many adjectives about campfires as possible.
 List them all on the board.
 Give out prizes to the students with the most creative answers.

-• Campfire Songs: End the day with “The Campfire Song Song” from Spongebob and a winter break dance around the pretend fire.
+• Campfire Songs: End the day and head into the winter break with “The Campfire Song Song” from Spongebob and a winter break dance around the pretend fire.

 More Holiday Games & Activities